 The REI Co-op Stormhenge Down Hybrid Parka is a lightweight, reasonably warm, weather-resistant winter jacket.
 It offers features and protection — on par with more expensive models — at a more appealing price point.
 Its hybrid insulation is more than just a casual blend of down and synthetic.
 Instead, designers devised a mapping system to strategically place both types of insulation throughout the jacket.
 For example, the Stormhenge's cuffs and lower sleeves are more likely to get wet, so they contain synthetic insulation because it can retain heat even when saturated — down can't.
 Staying true to REI form, every inch of the Stormhenge is engineered with purpose.
 Sleeves are sealed off by elastic wrist gaiters; the hood cinches down to create a near-perfect line of vision; seamless shoulders provide a smooth ride for backpack straps; hand-warmer pockets sit low so they can still be accessible while wearing a hip belt or harness; and a nylon waterproof shell sheds water like a duck.

 Style is not this jacket's forté.
 It's not ugly, but rather simple and understated.
-Its overall shape, or cut, is also slightly strange.
+“It has a slightly strange cut,” our reviewer noted.
 The Stormhenge flares out at the bottom, creating pear-shaped lines that are a little too roomy.
-All said, this jacket is laden with performance features, but it won't break the bank quite like many similar options.
+All said, this jacket is laden with performance features while costing less than many similar options.

 The Outdoor Research Stormcraft Down Parka is another one of our favorite down jackets.
 It is chocked full of premium 700-fill down, but it is protected by a dense GoreTex shell, so it's a great consideration if you live in a wetter climate.
 If you are looking for a more general-purpose jacket, we think you should look at the Patagonia Downdrift.
 It also uses down, but has more of an urban style.